pearu/f2py/doc/developers_guide.rst

 As one might expect, the object hierarchy adheres to the Fortran rule hierarchy presented in the associated Fortran specification document (as each class implements a rule).
-If one were to manually follow the rules in the specification document to confirm the code was compliant then there would be a one-to-one correspondance with the type of the objects returned and their hierarchy.
+If one were to manually follow the rules in the specification document to confirm a code was compliant and write down the rules visited on a piece of paper in a hierarchical manner (i.e. also write down which rules triggered subsequent rules) then there would be a one-to-one correspondance between the rules and rule hierarchy written on paper and the objects and object hierarchy returned by fparser2.

 .. skip